-If any of these are missing or damaged, please contact your dealer immediately, if possible, retain the carton including the original packing material, and use them against to repack the product in case there is a need to return it to us for repair.
+If any of these are missing or damaged, please contact your dealer immediately.
+If possible, retain the carton including the original packing materials to enable you to repack the product in case there is a need to return it to us for repair.